Hoxton: Victorian era and 20th century

+The Stag's Head, Hoxton was built in 1936 for Truman's Brewery, and designed by their in-house architect A. E. Sewell.

 With a new-found popularity, large parts of Hoxton have been gentrified.
 This has inevitably aroused hostility among some local residents, who believe they are being priced out of the area.
 Some parts of Hoxton, however, remain deprived, with council housing dominating the landscape.

 Today

 The geographical distinction between Hoxton and Shoreditch is often confused.
 The two districts have a historical link as part of the same manor, and in the 19th century both formed part of the Metropolitan Borough of Shoreditch.
 This was incorporated into the newly created London Borough of Hackney in 1965, but old street signs bearing the name are still to be found throughout the area.
+Both are also considered to be part of the East End of London.

 Manufacturing developments in the years after the Second World War meant that many of the small industries that characterised Hoxton moved out.
 By the early 1980s, these industrial lofts and buildings came to be occupied by young artists as inexpensive live/work spaces, while exhibitions, raves and clubs occupied former office and retail space at the beginning of the 1990s.
 During this time Joshua Compston established his Factual Nonsense gallery on Charlotte Road in Shoreditch and organised art fetes in Hoxton Square.
 Their presence gradually drew other creative industries into the area, especially magazines, design firms, and dot-coms.

 By the end of the 20th century, the southern half of Hoxton had become a vibrant arts and entertainment district boasting a large number of bars, nightclubs, restaurants, and art galleries.
 In this period, the new Hoxton residents could be identified by their obscurely fashionable (or "ironically" unfashionable) clothes and their hair (the so-called "Hoxton Fin", as exemplified by Fran Healy of Travis).
 The excesses and fashion-centricity of Hoxton and Shoreditch denizens have been satirised in the satirical magazine Shoreditch Twat, on the TVGoHome website, and in the sitcom Nathan Barley.
 This fashionable area centres around Hoxton Square, a small park bordered mainly by former industrial buildings, as well as the elegant 19th century parish church of St John's.